Cirkit Designer Logo

 FAQs

-Q: Can this module display custom characters?
+Q: Does the module support custom characters?

 Q: What is the typical lifespan of the OLED display?